 Benefits of Yoga

-- Reduces arthritis discomfort
+- Reduces back pain and arthritis discomfort

 - Helps maintain a healthy sleep cycle